kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "XAMPP - Start Apache (The Web Server)" src = "img/xampp_start_apache_server.png">

-> **Caution!** Programs such as Skype can interfere with the startup of the web server, close any suspected program and try again if the web server refuses to start.

 > **Note**: The **web server** must be running for you to access your *unpublished* website.
 If you reboot your PC, you must open XAMPP and start it again.

 ### Production Environment